ReservedField/evic-sdk/README.md

 you wanted to compile the file `src/foo/bar.c` for an eVic VTC Mini, debug flavor, you could issue `make obj/dbg/evic/src/foo/bar.o`.

+#### Source dependency files

+Source dependency files live in the same directory as object files.
+They have a `.d` extension and are generated automatically when objects are built.

 #### SDK builds

 SDK output files live in the `lib/FLAVOR/DEVICE` directory.
 Debug builds enable debug info